nodejs/node/doc/guides/contributing/pull-requests.md

 When a collaborator lands your pull request, they will post a comment to the pull request page mentioning the commit(s) it landed as.
-GitHub may show the pull request as `Closed` at this point, but don't worry.
+GitHub might show the pull request as `Closed` at this point, but don't worry.
 If you look at the branch you raised your pull request against, you should see a commit with your name on it.
 Congratulations and thanks for your contribution!